Originally in Chief Executive

 Much of traditional professional services marketing activity has come to a halt at the hands of the pandemic, creating a golden opportunity for marketers to pivot and become great enablers of growth.
-In Chief Executive, Jacob Parks discusses how leveraging a zero-based approach will allow marketers to reimagine their role and empower significant contributions to the bottom line.
+Jacob Parks discusses how leveraging a zero-based approach will allow marketers to reimagine their role and empower significant contributions to the bottom line.

 A few years back, I reached out to the chief marketing officer of a mid-sized consulting firm to ask for her views on business development and cross-selling for a book I was co-writing.